jakubszyca/Cardano-Constitution-PDF/README.md

-## Hey Cardano!
+## Hey Cardano Community!

-### I decided to make the Proposed Cardano Constitution more "readable" and turned it into a better formatted PDF.
+### I’ve taken the Cardano Blockchain Ecosystem Constitution and made it more readable and user-friendly by formatting it into a polished PDF.
-It has bookmarks, different text styles, and other improvements for a better UX.
-I hope it will help someone seeking an easier way to read the text before making a decision.
+The document now includes bookmarks, improved text styling, and enhanced formatting to create a better and more visually appealing reading experience.
+I hope this helps anyone who wants a smoother and easier way to navigate and understand the constitution.
+This document will be regularly updated to align with the latest on-chain constitution.

-You can download it [here](https://github.com/jakubszyca/Cardano-Constitution-PDF/blob/3f7f714a1a6960d35a1dac258c4c24b685eec769/Proposed%20Cardano%20Constitution.pdf)
+#### You can download the PDF [here](https://github.com/jakubszyca/Cardano-Constitution-PDF/blob/main/Cardano%20Constitution.pdf)

-I know this document has a few formatting errors and in general can be done a lot better.
-I already have ideas how to improve it but I just wanted to get it out quickly since the on-chain vote is active.
+***
+*The current version reflects the constitution ratified in **Epoch 540.***